 MYMOVE’S ‘Last 7 Days’ Guide: Eating Up Before Moving Out

 It’s the final countdown.
 You’ve got seven days left before you uproot your life and belongings to another home — and possibly another city, state, or even country.
-The last thing on your mind is what you’ll be eating, but it’s an instrumental part of moving in the right direction.
+The last thing on your mind is what you’ll be eating, but planning for quick, easy meals is an instrumental part of moving in the right direction.

 - Effortless to make